iambnj/first_setup/README.md

 # first_setup
 testing github repo setup

-this is a test from Visual Studio Code to see if data will sync
+This is a test from Visual Studio Code to see if data will sync For future directions on how to use your app.
+Technologies used in app.
+Directions on how to contribute to OS